IkeTheDestroyer/GalaxyExplorer/Apps/GalaxyExplorerV2_Unity/Documentation/PointsOfInterest.md

 ### Adding link POIs

 On the child called Text, change the text in the TextMeshPro component that will appear on the POI in the galaxy view.
-Additionally the values on SubText and Icon need to be changed for the large point of interest
+Additionally the values on SubText and Icon need to be changed for the large point of interest.

 ![](Images/ge_poi_adding_prefab_large_1.png)